RapidSoftwareSolutions/Marketplace-BetfairExchange-Package/README.md

 <td align="left"><p>isMarketDataDelaye d</p></td>
 <td align="left"><p>boolean</p></td>
 <td align="left"><p>Yes</p></td>
-<td align="left"><p>True if the data returned by ObjectMarketBook will be delayed.
+<td align="left"><p>True if the data returned by listMarketBook will be delayed.
 The data may be delayed because you are not logged in with a funded account or you are using an Application Key that does not allow upto date data.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>status</p></td>